uofuseismo/deduplicator/README.md

 # About

-The data deuplicator copies from packets from one ring to another ring and in the process can do the following:
+The data deduplicator copies from packets from one ring to another ring and in the process can do the following:

   1. Not pass duplicate packets.
   2. Not pass old data.